-\begin{proof} Let $p$ be a prime divisor of $q-\chi$ and $\alpha=\nu_p(q-\chi)$, and let $\theta=o_p(m)$.
-Since $\theta$ and $\rho-1$ are coprime, it follows that $o_p(m^{\rho-1}) = \theta$.
-By Lemma \ref{lemmagcdp}, it suffices to show that $\gcd((m^{\rho-1})^{r}-1, p^{\alpha}) = \gcd(m^{r}-1, p^{\alpha})$ for $r=\theta$; in addition, when $p=2$, the identity also needs to be verified for $r=2$.
+\begin{proof} Let $p$ be a prime divisor of $q-\chi $ and $\alpha =\nu _{p}(q-\chi )$, and let $\theta =o_{p}(m)$.
+Since $\theta $ and $\ell$ are coprime, it follows that $o_{p}(m^{\ell}) = \theta $.
+By {Lemma~\ref{lemmagcdp}}, it suffices to show that $\gcd ((m^{\ell})^{r}-1, p^{\alpha }) = \gcd (m^{r}-1, p^{\alpha })$ for $r=\theta $; in addition, when $p=2$, the identity also needs to be verified for $r=2$.

-Let $\beta = \nu_p(m^{\theta}-1)$.
-Write $m^{\theta} -1=kp^{\beta}$, for some integer $k$ with $p\nmid k$.
+Let $\beta = \nu _{p}(m^{\theta }-1)$.
+Write $m^{\theta } -1=kp^{\beta }$, for some integer $k$ with $p\nmid k$.
 Then

 Clearly, $p$ divides the summation in the last expression.
-If $p \nmid \rho-1$, then $\nu_p((m^{\rho-1})^{\theta}-1) = \beta.$ If $p\mid \rho-1$, then $p\nmid \rho$, which implies that $o_{p^{\alpha}}(m)=\theta$.
-Hence $\alpha \leq \beta \leq \nu_p((m^{\rho-1})^{\theta}-1)$.
-In both cases we conclude that $\gcd((m^{\rho-1})^{\theta}-1, p^{\alpha}) = \gcd(m^{\theta}-1, p^{\alpha})$.
-When $p=2$, the same reasoning shows that $\gcd((m^{\rho-1})^{2}-1, p^{\alpha}) = \gcd(m^{2}-1, p^{\alpha})$. \end{proof}
+If $p \nmid \ell$, then $\nu _{p}((m^{\ell})^{\theta }-1) = \beta $.
+If $p\mid \ell$, then $p\nmid \rho $, which implies that $o_{p^{\alpha }}(m)=\theta $.
+Hence $\alpha \leq \beta \leq \nu _{p}((m^{\ell})^{\theta }-1)$.
+In both cases we conclude that $\gcd ((m^{\ell})^{\theta }-1, p^{\alpha }) = \gcd (m^{\theta }-1, p^{ \alpha })$.
+When $p=2$, the same reasoning shows that $\gcd ((m^{\ell})^{2}-1, p^{\alpha }) = \gcd (m^{2}-1, p^{\alpha })$. \end{proof}

-We say that a Rédei permutation $R_{m,a}$ is \emph{isolated} if $n \equiv m \pmod{q-\chi}$ for all pairs $(m,n) \in S_{\chi}^q$, that is, there is no distinct Rédei permutation with the same cycle structure.
-Proposition~\ref{isolated} shows that if $R_{m,a}$ is isolated, then $o_{q-\chi}(m)$ is either $1$ or $2$, in which cases $R_{m,a}$ is the identity map or an involution, respectively.
+We say that a R\'{e}dei permutation $R_{m,a}$ is \emph{isolated} if $m \equiv n \pmod{q-\chi }$ for all pairs $(m,n) \in S_{\chi }^{q}$, that is, there is no distinct R\'{e}dei permutation with the same cycle structure. {Proposition~\ref{isolated}} shows that if $R_{m,a}$ is isolated, then $o_{q-\chi }(m)$ is either $1$ or $2$, in which cases $R_{m,a}$ is the identity map or an involution, respectively.
 An involution is a permutation that only decomposes into cycles of length $1$ or $2$.
-It follows that $R_{m,a}$ is an involution if and only if $m^2\equiv 1 \pmod{q-\chi}$.
+It follows that $R_{m,a}$ is an involution if and only if $m^{2}\equiv 1 \pmod{q-\chi }$.
 This shows our second main result.